ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-01-29-SAT-scores.md

-Although each state has mean verbal and math SAT scores posted, many of the states have low participation rates.
-This could lead to the data being skewed or biased.
-With 20 states having participating rates of 20% or less, the data set would be more accurate and reliable if more states had higher participation rates.
-The values of the SAT scores all seem reasonable (i.e., no entries with 0 or N/A).
+Although each state has posted mean Verbal and Math SAT scores, many of the states have low participation rates.
+This finding is probably the result of the ACT test (a competitor to the SAT test) being popular among the southern and midwestern states.
+In states where the ACT test dominates in popularity, the SAT scores may be biased or skewed toward the higher end due to the fact that students who take both exams tend to be more competitive and/or higher achieving students.
+With 20 states having participation rates of 20% or less, the data set would offer a fairer comparison if these states had higher participation rates.
+Lastly, the values of the SAT scores all seem reasonable (i.e., no entries with 0 or N/A).

-Next, we remove column header and create a key-value pair dictionary for any future exploratory data analysis we may want to perform.
+Next, we remove the column header and create a key-value pair dictionary in case we ever want to perform further exploratory data analysis in the future.
 For our dictionary we will use the state abbreviation as the key.
 The values of the dictionary will be a list containing participation rate, verbal score, and math score.
 We use a dictionary comprehension to create the dictionary.

 ```python